SendurLanter/SendurLanter.github.io/_pages/portfolio.md

 *Course project in "Introduction to Electronic Design Automation"*

-In this work, I studied and compared state-of-the-art researches in Resource-constrained scheduling algorithms, which aims to minimize total completion time of dependant tasks.
+In this work, I studied and compared state-of-the-art researches in resource-constrained scheduling algorithms, which aims to minimize total completion time of dependant tasks.

 Demo of key concept: